moke8198/moke8198.github.io/_posts/2017-08-27-A-History-Of-a-capella-Music.md

 type: 'long'
 author: michael
 ---
 A capella singing has fascinated me for a long time.
 I think that the human voice is the purest instrument; and having unaccompanied music for the voice can produce some of the most beautiful sounds ever put to paper.
 However, it is very easy for a capella music to become boring, and it places a great burden on both the composer and the performers.
-Uninventive writing quickly causes the music to become stale, and slight intonation errors can ruin the resonance of the entire piece.
+Uninventive writing quickly causes the music to become stale, and slight intonation errors can ruin the sound of the entire piece.
 There is a mystical chorale sound, where the four voices are so perfectly in harmony that only a few singers can fill a concert hall.
 This sound is desperately and painstakingly sought by even the most professional choirs, and modern a capella groups settle for autotune to mimic this resonance.
 Yet, in my opinion there is a potential in this kind of music to paint colours that are truly unique.
 There is no better example of this is in one of the oldest pieces of music I know, the famous Allegri <i>Miserere</i>.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/36Y_ztEW1NE" frameborder="50" allowfullscreen></iframe>